Second Brigade, Second Division

 Providence to Washington, Second Detachment, 24-28 April, 1861

-The second detachment of the 1st Rhode Island Detached Militia (510/600), under the command of Lieutenant Colonel J S Pitman and Acting Major J P Balch, was ordered to proceed by the steamer Empire State to New York City, New York County, New York, in the afternoon on 24 April, 1861, and arrived on the North/ Hudson River at Pier No.33, on West Street, New York City, New York County, New York, at 9 AM on 25 April, 1861.
+The second detachment of the 1st Rhode Island Detached Militia (525), under the command of Lieutenant Colonel J S Pitman and Second Major J P Balch, was ordered to proceed by the steamer Empire State to New York City, New York County, New York, at 5 PM on 24 April, 1861, and arrived on the North/ Hudson River at Pier No.33, junction of Jay and West Streets, New York City, New York County, New York, at 9 AM on 25 April, 1861.

 Note: The second detachment of the 1st Rhode Island Detached Militia disembarked at the Navy Yard Wharf, on the Eastern Branch of the Potomac River/ Anacostia River, Washington, D. C., in the morning on 29 April, 1861.